mzjb/DeepH-pack/docs/source/keyword/inference.md

 ## interpreter

-- *julia_interpreter* : The directory to the julia interpreter.
+- *julia_interpreter* : The directory to the Julia interpreter (if you want to use Julia code to perform band structure calculation or rearrange matrix blocks, you need to set it).

++ *python_interpreter* : The directory to the Python interpreter (if you want to use Python code to perform band structure calculation, you need to set it).

 ## graph